stretcharm/PowerBI_Training/README.md

 - I can then join the Date to the other tables on the relationship view
 - Change the slicer to use this date table and we can now filter the different date together
 - We can use similar techniques to join data and build models
-- Dax can also be used to calculate measure accross data that is joined like this
+- Dax can also be used to calculate measure across data that is joined like this

 Start File
 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%2011.pbix